gmlang/ezplot-book/manuscript/04-01-regular-barchart.md

 Now try the following exercises for homework.

 1. Read the document of `mk_barplot_resp()`.
-You can pull up the documents by running `?mk_barplot_resp` in Rstudio.
+You can pull it up by running `?mk_barplot_resp` in Rstudio.
-2. Make a bar chart to show the total budget of the films for each MPAA rating.
+2. Make a bar chart to show the total budget of each MPAA rating.
 3. Make a bar chart to show the total boxoffice of profitable vs. unprofitable films.